Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 			```PowerShell
 			https://<<WORKSPACE_NAME>>-<<FHIR_SERVICE_NAME>>.fhir.azurehealthcareapis.com/
 			```
-3. Make sure that the intermediate Azure storage account that you plan to use for this migration is selected as the $export storage account for FHIR instance.
+3. Configure [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the origin Azure API for FHIR server.
+Make sure that the intermediate Azure storage account that you plan to use for this migration is selected as the $export storage account for FHIR instance.
 You can do this by configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on source FHIR instance (Azure API for FHIR server).
 If you do not already have a storage account, create a new storage account in the same subscription as your Azure API for FHIR server and follow the steps for configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to select that storage account.
     - Reminder: The Source (Azure API for FHIR server instance), Destination (Azure Health Data Services FHIR server), and the intermediate storage account need to all be in the same subscription.

 4. Configure [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/configure-import-data) on the destination FHIR instance (Azure Health Data Service FHIR service server).
+> [!IMPORTANT]
+> Please ensure that your $import is set to **incremental import mode** in order for the migration tool to work.
+If needed, you may switch back to initial import mode post-migration.
+Set incremental import mode following these [instructions](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode).
+Learn more about incremental and initial import [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data).

+## Deployed Components
+During the deployment of incremental copy migration tool below components get deployed.

+1. Azure Function App
+	- The data migration tool code is deployed in Azure function.
+It incrementally migrate the data from Azure API for FHIR to Azure Health Data Service FHIR Service.
+2. Storage account
+	- Storage Account linked to Azure Function App and been use to store and monitor the export-import data.
+Table storage is being used to capture and store the details for each data migration run.
+3. Shared Dashboard
+	- The dasboard capture and visualize the details for each export-import of data.

+4. Application Insinght
+	- It capture the log of data migration tool ie. Azure function app.

 ## Deployment
 ### Portal Deployment